Lewis Watson at King’s College London Student Union

 Photos: Arnaud Stephenson

-For further information about Lewis Watson and future events click here.
+For further information and future events visit Lewis Watson’s website here.